Blob (Marvel Comics): Joining the Brotherhood

 The mutant Magneto soon seeks out the Blob to recruit him into his Brotherhood of Evil Mutants, restoring his memory through a jarring blow to the head.
 The Blob temporarily accepts the invitation, but leaves when it is revealed that Magneto has no real concern for the Blob's safety after he is hit by explosives which were launched at the X-Men.
 He goes back to the Circus.
-He teams up with Unus due to the alien Lucifer, who soon becomes his confidant.
+He teams up with Unus the Untouchable due to the alien Lucifer, who soon becomes his confidant.
 They disguise themselves as X-Men and commit crimes.
 The Blob also serves as a member of Factor Three.
-He briefly works as an operative for the Secret Empire, where he fights the Beast.
+He briefly works as an operative for the Secret Empire, where he fights Beast.
 With the reorganized Brotherhood, the Blob fights Professor X and the Defenders.
 He is reverted to infancy by Alpha the Ultimate Mutant.
 The Blob is later returned to adulthood, and fights the Champions of Los Angeles.

 He later winds up in prison, but is freed by Mystique to recruit him into her incarnation of the Brotherhood.
-He becomes part of the plot to assassinate Senator Kelly, the event which leads to the apocalyptic alternate future of Days of Future Past.
+He becomes part of the plot to assassinate Robert Kelly, the event which leads to the apocalyptic alternate future of Days of Future Past.
 He also battles the Avengers as a member of the Brotherhood.
 With Unus, he battles the Hulk.
 With the Brotherhood, he battles the X-Men once more.
-He witnesses the apparent death of Unus, then goes berserk and attacks Spider-Man and the Black Cat.
+He witnesses the apparent death of Unus, then goes berserk and attacks Spider-Man and Black Cat.